 SBA lenders offer government-guaranteed loans to established businesses that might not qualify for a bank loan.
 The SBA sets limits to interest and fees for all SBA loans that these lenders can charge, depending on the program and loan size.

 Some SBA loans might even offer options to startups and business owners with bad credit, like the SBA Community Advantage and microloan programs.
-But generally, you need to have at least three years in business and good credit to qualify for most SBA loan programs.
+But generally, you need at least three years in business and good credit to qualify for most SBA loan programs.

 2. Large national banks